Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Yes, if the owner is a non-US person.
 Stripe Atlas forms a US entity but does not file your annual Form 5472.
 A foreign-owned single-member LLC must file Form 5472 with a pro forma Form 1120 by April 15 every year.

-Do SaaS founders also have to file a FinCEN BOI report?
+Do I also have to file a FinCEN BOI report?

 Generally no. Under FinCEN's March 2025 interim final rule, US-formed entities, including foreign-owned US LLCs, are exempt from beneficial ownership reporting.
 Only foreign reporting companies file BOI.
 Form 5472 is separate and still required.

-How much does it cost to file Form 5472 as a SaaS founder?
+How much does it cost to file Form 5472?

 The IRS charges nothing, but a mistake costs $25,000. form5472.tax prepares and files Form 5472 plus the pro forma Form 1120 for a flat $299, versus $547 at form5472.online and $1,999/year at doola.